Five Traps That May Disable Your SSDI Claim

 Additionally, an SSDI attorney can only charge you a fee that is approved by the Social Security Administration.
 The Social Security laws and regulations state that an attorney's fee can only be 25% of your disability back pay benefits, up to a maximum of $6,000 in most cases (there are a few exceptions, but the fee cannot be more than 25% of your back benefits).
 (Learn about disability back benefits.)
 What's more is that SSA will pay your attorney directly if benefits are obtained from your back benefits.

 Some disability attorneys do require that their clients pay for some of the costs associated with bringing the claim either upfront or if successful.
 Costs include things like medical records, or obtaining a medical report from your doctor.
-You should ask disability attorneys you interview whether or not they require such costs up front or not.
+You should ask disability attorneys you interview whether or not they require you pay such costs up front or not.